jbellogo/Blackjack/README.md

 # Blackjack
-Blackjack game with basic strategy assistant
+Blackjack game with basic strategy assistant.
+Table for 4-8 Decks using hard counts.